philfv9/spmf-software/README.md

 - Time series analysis
 - and more

-SPMF is designed for both **researchers and practitioners**, offering a simple API, a graphical user interface (GUI), and command-line tools.
-It is lightweight with **no external dependencies**.
+SPMF offers a graphical user interface (GUI), a command-line interface, and a server for alternatively running data mining algorithms through REST queries from a Python or Web client.
+SPMF can also be integrated in Python, R and other languages through wrappers and its CLI, or used as a Java library in Java projects.
+SPMF is lightweight with **no external dependencies**.

 **Current version:** `v2.65` (released February 18, 2026)